eslachance/enmap-mongo/README.md

 // Example with full URL.
 const level = new EnmapMongo({
   name: 'test',
-  collection: 'enmap',
+  dbName: 'enmap',
   url: 'mongodb://username:password@localhost:27017/enmap'
 });
 ```

 ### name

-The `name` option is mandatory and defines the name of the table where the data is stored.
+The `name` option is mandatory and defines the name of the collection where the data is stored.

-### collection
+### dbName

-The `collection` is optional and defines the collection where data is stored.
-If multiple enmap instances connect to the same collection, the same collection is used with different table names.
-The default collection is `enmap`.
+The `dbName` is optional and defines the database where data is stored.
+If multiple enmap instances connect to the same database, the same database is used with different table collections.
+The default database is `enmap`.

 ### host